 If your dog is not getting enough oxygen it will result in fast or heavy breathing one of the main causes of this is anaemia.
 Usually caused by a severe flea or Hookworm infestation, it is more common in puppies and younger dogs which is why it is essential they are given regular worm and flea treatments from a young age.

-If your dog is breathing fast or panting heavily along with these any of these other symptoms you need to get him check for Cushing's.
-With medication your four-legged friend can lead a normal active life but will need regular blood tests and check-ups for the rest of his days to ensure the treatment is effective.
+If your dog is breathing fast or panting heavily along with any of these other symptoms you need to get him check for Cushing’s.
+With medication, your four-legged friend can lead a normal active life but will need regular blood tests and check-ups for the rest of his days to ensure the treatment is effective.

 - Urinates more often

 - Thinning Skin

 Poison or Ingestion